Open source, FREE, and commercial solution to create a status page for your business to better communicate.

 You can create a public or private page to align with your branding.
 With their beautiful dashboard, you can create and manage the incident.
 You can get it started with ready-made incident templates.

 Freshstatus offers real-time communication; you can notify your audience through email or tweet.
-And, for the private page, you can also have private notes and RCA, which is visible only to your team.
+You can also have private notes and RCA for the private page, which are visible only to your team.

 - Get a status page on your domain.
 Ex – status.yourdomain.com.
 Example here.